Fighting Talk

 Fighting Talk is a topical sports show broadcast on BBC Radio 5 Live during the English football season.
-The show is broadcast on Saturday mornings for an hour between 11:00 and 12:00 and is currently presented by Rick Edwards.
+The show is broadcast on Saturday mornings between 11am and midday, and is currently presented by Rick Edwards.

 Its first series was broadcast in October 2003, presented by Johnny Vaughan.
 Later series were presented by Christian O'Connell and Colin Murray.

-The show has twice won Gold Sony Radio Academy Awards in the sports programme category, in 2006 and 2011.
-In 2011, judges described the show as "like a modern version of old-fashioned Music Hall".
+The show has won two Gold Sony Radio Academy Awards in the sports programme category, in 2006 and 2011.
+In 2011, judges described the show as "like a modern version of old-fashioned Music Hall."

-Format

-Listener participation

-Prizes were suspended during Series 5 due to the BBC's blanket ban on hosting phone-in competitions, which came as a result of various phone-in and interactive voting scandals.

 History

 The first series began in October 2003 and was hosted by Johnny Vaughan.
 The inaugural show featured a panel consisting of Greg Brady, Will Buckley, Bradley Walsh and the eventual winner, Stan Collymore.
 After the first series ended in April 2004, Vaughan left to present the Capital FM breakfast show.

+In 2007, prizes were suspended during series 5 due to the BBC's blanket ban on hosting phone-in competitions; this came as a result of various phone-in and interactive voting scandals.

 Christian O'Connell was the show's second presenter, and completed a successful second series from 2004 to 2005, culminating in a Gold Award for the show at the 24th Sony Radio Academy Awards.
 He left to focus on his new Virgin Radio breakfast show at the end of 2005.
-His last show was in December 2005, and featured his four favourite guests — John Rawling, Steve Bunce, Greg Brady and Bob Mills.
-That show also briefly featured the wives of three of those panellists, who were invited to answer (via telephone) a question on behalf of their husbands.
-Bob Mills' wife was unavailable for comment.
+His last show was in December 2005, whivh featured his four favourite guests: John Rawling, Steve Bunce, Greg Brady and Bob Mills.
+This show also briefly featured the wives of three of those panellists, who were invited to answer (via telephone) a question on behalf of their husbands; Mills' wife was unavailable for comment.

 Colin Murray started presenting the show in February 2006.
-He was the host for seven years until he left in July 2013 as he moved from the BBC to present on rival network Talksport.
+He was the host for seven years until he left the BBC in July 2013, moving to rival network Talksport.

 Murray was replaced by three presenters who rotated hosting duties.
-O'Connell returned, with commentator Jonathan Pearce and TV presenter Matt Johnson the others for the 2013–14 season.
+O'Connell returned, with commentator Jonathan Pearce and TV presenter Matt Johnson the others for the 2013–14 series.

-For two seasons, 2014–15 and 2015–16, hosting duties were shared between presenter Georgie Thompson and comedian Josh Widdicombe.
-Murray returned to the show on 17 September 2016 and remained until his second departure at the end of the 2022–23 season.
-Rick Edwards replaced Murray as the show's permanent host.
+For two series, 2014–15 and 2015–16, hosting duties were shared between presenter Georgie Thompson and comedian Josh Widdicombe.
+Murray returned to the show on 17 September 2016 and remained until his second departure at the end of the 2022–23 series.

+Rick Edwards replaced Murray as the show's permanent host in September 2023.